-Britain’s Olympians have voted for three Brunel alumni to work with the British Olympic Association (BOA) to shape future plans in sport.
+Britain’s Olympians have voted for three Brunel Alumni to work with the British Olympic Association (BOA) to shape future plans in sport.

 The Athletes’ Commission is an advisory group that was formed in July 2010 to ensure Britain’s athletes have an input into the initiatives delivered by the BOA.
-The Commission comprises fourteen athletes from a variety of sports who have represented Team GB at the Olympic Games.
+The Commission comprises fourteen athletes from a variety of sports who have represented Team GB the Olympic Games.